katesalazar/minia/README.md

 2. A non zero digit (1-9) followed by **any** number of digits without restriction.

+A natural number is not necessarily semantically correct even lexically could be correct.
+If a `420` is required at any time when the `arithmetic width` of the scope is set to `1`, an error is required to happen.

 FIXME talk about the `width` keyword.